Flexberry/flexberry.github.io/pages/products/flexberry-orm/additional-features/fo_reading-several-types-objects.en.md

 ![](/images/pages/products/flexberry-orm/additional-features/primer-8.jpg)

-and you must read all instances of the CDDD and CDDA in performance `Главное` for a Resource, then `LoadingCustomizationStruct` parameterized in the following way:
+and you must read all instances of the CDDD and the CDDA in the presentation of the Main» «for life, then `LoadingCustomizationStruct` parameterized in the following way:

 ```csharp
 lcs = new LoadingCustomizationStruct(null);